huggingface/blog/paddlepaddle.md

 ![inference_api](assets/126_paddlepaddle/inference_api.png)

-Models that supports a [task](https://huggingface.co/tasks) are equipped with an interactive widget that allows you to play with the modle directly in the browser.
+Models that support a [task](https://huggingface.co/tasks) are equipped with an interactive widget that allows you to play with the model directly in the browser.

 ![widget](assets/126_paddlepaddle/widget.png)

-## Using Existing Models
+## Use Existing Models

-If you want to see how to load a specific model, you can click `Use in paddlenlp` (or other PaddlePaddle libraries in the future) and you will be given a working snippet that you can load it!
+If you want to see how to load a specific model, you can click `Use in paddlenlp` (or other PaddlePaddle libraries in the future) and you will be given a working snippet that to load it!

 ![snippet](assets/126_paddlepaddle/snippet.png)

-## Sharing Models
+## Share Models

 Depending on the PaddlePaddle library, you may be able to share your models by pushing to the Hub.
 For example, you can share PaddleNLP models by using the `save_to_hf_hub` method.